usegalaxy-eu/website/index-climate.md

 {% include tool.html id="gdal_ogrinfo" %} |  [Lists information about an OGR-supported data source](https://gdal.org/programs/ogrinfo.html) | -
 {: .table.table-striped .tooltable}

+# Machine Learning Workbench

+For Machine Learning tools, use the [Galaxy Machine Learning Workbench](https://ml.usegalaxy.eu/).
+To have access to all your Galaxy histories and data, make sure to login with the same username and password than on the Climate Science Workbench.

 # Acknowledgments

 The authors would like to thank Bérénice Batut,  Björn Grüning, Anup Kumar and @galaxyproject